 XXI Triennale di Milano ‘Rooms.
 Novel living concepts’, Palazzo della Triennale.

-FRANKFURT AM MAIN, Germany — December 1st, 2015 — By invitation of Chris Dähne, Frederike Lausch and Bettina Rudhof from the Goethe-University Frankfurt am Main, Antonino Cardillo talks about his ‘Seven Houses for No One’ (2007-11) imaginary series:
+FRANKFURT AM MAIN, Germany — December 1st, 2015 — By invitation of Chris Dähne, Frederike Lausch and Bettina Rudhof from the Goethe-University Frankfurt am Main, Antonino Cardillo talks over his ‘Seven Houses for No One’ series:

 VISUALISIERUNG – Faked Reality: Die Traumhäuser von Antonino Cardillo